This brief document describes the process of sanitizing a laptop according to the Simple Method.

 - Select “Install Lubuntu”.

-- In the "Wireless" screen, if you have internet connection, you may select the network you use from the list and enter its password.
+- In the "Wireless" screen, if you have an internet connection, you may select the network you use from the list and enter its password.
 Otherwise, leave it as default.

-- The next window is just to confirm the laptop fit into the minimum Hard Drive requirement.
+- The next window is just to confirm that the laptop fit into the minimum Hard Drive requirement.
 Hit "continue" once.

 sudo apt-get install coreutils